norlab/LIS-546-SPR2021/content/tidy-data.md

     <td class="tg-0lax">1999-12-31</td>
   </tr>
   <tr>
-    <td class="tg-0lax">1999- 01</td>
+    <td class="tg-0lax">1999-01</td>
   </tr>
 </table>
 <br>
 We may be tempted to look at these four observations and think it is a simple data entry error - the last observation is clearly supposed to follow the sequence of representing the last day in a year, and the first day in a year.
 But, without complete knowledge we would have to decide whether or not we should infer this pattern or whether we should transform all of the data to be a duration (range of dates).

-There is not a single right answer - a curator would simply have to decide how and in what ways the data might be made more meaningful for reuse.
+There is not a single right answer.
+A curator would simply have to decide how and in what ways the data might be made more meaningful for reuse.
 The wrong approach though would be to leave the ambiguity in the dataset.
 Instead, what we might do is correct what we assume to be a data entry error and create documentation which conveys that inference to a potential reuser.

 There are many ways to do this with metadata, but a helpful approach might be just to add a new column with notes.